publicissapient-france/workshop-backbone/README.md

     - Implement the LogsSearchView "render" method (like step 1) and call it.

 2. ### Make it works for real
-    - Instantiate LogsFilterModel and share between views, we'll use it to share informations among the app.
+    - Instantiate LogsFilterModel and share it between views, we'll use it to share information among the app
-    - Listen to keyup event on the input
-    - Bind the event to new method that will set its model with new input field value.
+    - Listen and bind the keyup event to a new method that will set its model with the new input field value
-    - Add listener in LogsView in order to re-render filtered table on LogsFilterModel change.
+    - Add listener in LogsView in order to re-render filtered table on LogsFilterModel change
-    - Create method into LogsCollection to filter logs by text search (see Collection filter method http://backbonejs.org/#Collection-Underscore-Methods).
+    - Create method into LogsCollection to filter logs by text search (@see [Backbone.Collection#filter method](http://backbonejs.org/#Collection-Underscore-Methods))
-    - Add method into LogsView to re-render new filtered collection.
+    - Add method into LogsView to re-render new filtered collection

 ### Step 3: Displaying log filter (by status and method) and using it

 1. ### Displaying static filter element in Backbone View
     - We gonna use LogsFilterView
-    _ Cut/past the #navigation content in index.html into templates/filter.tmpl
+    - Cut/past the #navigation content in index.html into templates/filter.tmpl
-    - Instantiate the LogsFilterView in app.js (do not forget to define LogsFilterModel too).
+    - Instantiate the LogsFilterView in app.js (do not forget to define LogsFilterModel too)
-    - Implement the LogsFilterView "render" method (like step 1 and 2) and call it.
+    - Implement the LogsFilterView "render" method (like step 1 and 2) and call it

 2. ### Make it works for real !
-    - Subscribe to status and method checkbox click.
-It will filter log list.
+    - Subscribe to status and method checkboxes click: it will filter logs list
-    - add methods to update filterModel with new filter's values.
+    - Add methods to update filterModel with the new filter's values
-    - Improve the re-render filter method in LogsView to catch new filters (statuses and methods).
+    - Improve the re-render filter method in LogsView to match new filters (statuses and methods)

 ### Step 4: Show a log's details when clicking on table line